πŸŽ„ Get 20% off from our JavaScript course for the holidays! πŸŽ„

 false && falsefalse

 Note that only two true values will produce a true output.
-In every other case, it will be evaluated as false.
+In every other case, it'll be evaluated as false.
 We can also combine as many statements together as we would like.
 We may also see this for variables when we try to define a boolean flag:

 Copied to clipboard!
 Playground